3 Sources

 2

-The financial realities facing Sora were stark.
-The AI video generation tool was burning through approximately $1 million per day in high operational costs while its user base plummeted from one million to fewer than 500,000.
+The shutdown came as Sora was hemorrhaging money, burning through approximately $1 million per day while its user base plummeted from one million to fewer than 500,000 users.

 1